-Christmas is less than three weeks away and it can be challenging to come up with last-minute promotional ideas that motivate customers to shop your business.
+Christmas is about five weeks away and it can be challenging to come up with last-minute promotional ideas that motivate customers to shop your business.
 Realizing, the holiday season is the most competitive time of year in retail, consumers are being barraged with sales and promotions.
 However, you can still create opportunities to promote your business and raise awareness of upcoming events, giftable products and special services.

 At the close of the year, hardware stores or home improvement centers, may not have extra advertising dollars to divert to a complex holiday campaign.
 But, if you’re willing to invest a little time and creativity, your efforts can pay off.
 Here are a few ideas to help you wrap up more sales.